Effects of density stratification on Rossby waves in deep atmospheres: Wave Cavities and Vertical Eigenfunctions

 where $h$ is the eigenvalue and $N^2/(\rho_0 g)$ is the weight function.
 Because $N^2$ is positive in the radiative interior and negative in the convection zone, the weight function changes sign.
 For a system such as this with an indeterminate weight function, there are two families of real eigenvalues, with each family possessing a countable infinity of distinct eigenvalues \citep[e.g.,][]{Ince1956}.
-One family has positive eigenvalues that stretch unbounded to $+\infty$ and eigenfunctions oscillating in the radiative interior.
-The other family has negative eigenvalues (reaching towards $-\infty$) and eigenfunctions oscillating in the convection zone.
+One family has positive eigenvalues that stretch unbounded to $+\infty$ and eigenfunctions oscillating in the radiative interior where the weight function is positive.
+The other family has negative eigenvalues (reaching towards $-\infty$) and eigenfunctions oscillating in the convection zone where the weight function is negative.
 We will label the radial order of the eigenfunctions corresponding to the positive and negative families of eigenvalues $n_{ri}$ and $n_{cz}$, respectively.

-To explore the differences in the two wave cavities, we perform a variable transform $\delta P = \sqrt{\rho_0} \, \delta \hat{P}$ to convert the ODE into standard form,
+To explore the differences in the two wave cavities, we perform a variable transform $\delta\hat{P} = \sqrt{\rho_0} \, \psi$ to convert the ODE into standard form,

 where $k_z$ is a local vertical wavenumber,

 and $\omega_c$ is the acoustic cut-off frequency,